-- 45. An application for municipal planning approval is required for-
+45. An application for municipal planning approval is required for-

-- (a) the adoption of a land use scheme;

-- (b) the amendment of a land use scheme;

-- (c) the review of a land use scheme

-- (d) the zoning or rezoning of land;

-- (e) a Municipality's consent in terms of a land use scheme;

-- (f) the repeal of a land use scheme;

-- (g) the development of land that is situated outside the area of a land use scheme,

-- (h) the extension or replacement of a building on land that is situated outside the area of a land use scheme, notwithstanding that municipal planning approval was not required at the time that the use of the original building for that purpose commenced;

-- (i) the subdivision of a land;

-- (j) the consolidation of land;

-- (k) the extension of a sectional title scheme by the addition of land to common property in terms of section 26 of the Sectional Titles Act which is must be regarded as the consolidation of land for the purposes of this By-law;

-- (I) the notarial tying of adjacent land;

-- (m) township establishment;

-- (n) the permanent closure of a municipal road or a public place;
+- (a) the adoption of a land use scheme; - (b) the amendment of a land use scheme; - (c) the review of a land use scheme - (d) the reservation, zoning or rezoning of land; - (e) a Municipality's consent in terms of a land use scheme; - (f) the repeal of a land use scheme; - (g) the development of land that is situated outside the area of a land use scheme, - (h) the extension or replacement of a non-residential building on land that is situated outside the area of a land use scheme, notwithstanding that municipal planning approval was not required at the time that the use of the original building for that purpose commenced; - (i) the subdivision of a land; - (j) the consolidation of land; - (k) the extension of a sectional title scheme by the addition of land to common property in terms of section 26 of the Sectional Titles Act which is must be regarded as the consolidation of land for the purposes of this By-law; - (I) the notarial tying of adjacent land; - (m) The establishment of a township or the extension of the boundaries of a township; - (n) the permanent closure of a municipal road or a public place; - (o) the removal, amendment or suspension of a restrictive condition of title or a servitude;

-- (o) the removal, amendment or suspension of a restrictive condition of title or a servitude; - (p) an amendment to a Municipal Planning Approval authority's Record of Decision to correct an error in the wording of the decision, correct a spelling error, update a property description, or update a reference to a law, person, institution, place name or street name; - (q) an amendment to the land use scheme to correct a spelling error, update a property description, update a reference to a law, person, institution, place name or street name or correct an error that occurred when rights were recorded in the land use scheme; - (r) a non-material amendment to a decision on an application for municipal planning approval; - (s) a material change to a Municipality's decision on an application for municipal planning approval; - (t) the cancellation of a Municipality's decision on an application for municipal planning approval, except a decision to adopt or amend a land use scheme; and - (u) Application for a dwelling on land demarcated for the settlement in an unstructured manner by a traditional community or indigent households.
+- (p) an amendment to a Municipal Planning Approval authority's Record of Decision to correct an error in the wording of the decision, correct a spelling error, update a property description, or update a reference to a law, person, institution, place name or street name; - (q) an amendment to the land use scheme to correct a spelling error, update a property description, update a reference to a law, person, institution, place name or street name or correct an error that occurred when rights were recorded in the land use scheme; - (r) a non-material amendment to a decision on an application for municipal planning approval; - (s) a material change to a Municipality's decision on an application for municipal planning approval; - (t) the cancellation of a Municipality's decision on an application for municipal planning approval, except a decision to adopt or amend a land use scheme; and - (u) Application for a dwelling on land demarcated for the settlement in an unstructured manner by a traditional community. - (v) Temporary departure from the land use scheme. - (w) Amendment, phasing or cancellation of subdivision plan; - (x) Amendment or cancellation in whole or in part of a general plan of a township;